2 cups (280 g) all purpose gluten free flour (I used Better Batter)

 To make your own pumpkin pie spice, combine 1 teaspoon ground cinnamon + 1/2 teaspoon ground ginger + 1/4 teaspoon ground allspice, 1/4 teaspoon ground cloves + 1/8 teaspoon ground nutmeg.

-Preheat your oven to 350°F. Grease a standard 9-inch x 5-inch loaf pan and set it aside.
+Preheat your oven to 350°F. Grease and line a standard 9-inch x 5-inch loaf pan and set it aside.

 In a large bowl, place the flour, xanthan gum, cornstarch, salt, baking powder, baking soda, pumpkin pie spice and sugars, and whisk to combine well, breaking up any lumps in the brown sugar.
-Create a well in the center of the dry ingredients, and add the butter, eggs, buttermilk and pumpkin butter, mixing to combine after each addition.
+Create a well in the center of the dry ingredients, and add the butter, eggs, buttermilk and pumpkin butter, and mix until smooth and uniform in color.
 The batter will be very thick.
+You can try using a handheld mixer to ensure a smooth, even batter.
+It will climb up the beater blades, so just keep scraping it down and carry on.

 Place the loaf pan in the center of the preheated oven and bake until the top is domed and lightly golden brown in color, and a toothpick inserted in the center comes out with no more than a few moist crumbs attached (nothing gooey at all!)
 (45 to 55 minutes).
 Remove the pan from the oven and allow to cool for 10 minutes before turning out onto a wire rack to cool completely.
 Slice and serve once cool.

 First published on the blog in 2013.
-Photos all new, recipe tweaked only slightly.
+Photos and video all new, recipe tweaked to include .